Kossit73/New_automobile_manufacturing/README.md

 ## Financial Model Overview

 For a deeper description of the planned financial workflows—including labor, CAPEX, reporting schedules, and the end-to-end forecasting pipeline—see [docs/financial_model_overview.md](docs/financial_model_overview.md).
+A ready-to-share, illustrative set of schedules for the demo project lives in [docs/schedules_catalog.md](docs/schedules_catalog.md).